 I have been many places and done many things in my life.
 On this page, I'll try to summarize them and give you links to places you can go for more.
 I first created this page in 1995 as an early experiment in web page development.
 As such, there is nothing terribly fancy on this page or any others that I maintain.
 I've always believed that pages should load fast and be informative.

-I have been a member of the Society for Creative Anachronism (SCA) for over 25 years now.
+The dominant hobby of my life has been medieval reenactment.
+I was a member of the Society for Creative Anachronism (SCA) for nearly three decades.
 In that time, I've done all sorts of things, including heraldry, embroidery, and crossbow shooting.
 I've held a variety of offices ranging from Hospitaller to Seneschal.
-About ten years ago, I founded an organization called the Slavic Interest Group, which promotes amateur research into medieval life in Eastern and Central Europe.
-In the SCA, I am known as Paul Wickenden of Thanet, a Anglo-Norman noble residing in my ancestral abode on the Isle of Thanet in the Year of Our Lord 1249.
+About twenty years ago, I founded an organization called the Slavic Interest Group, which promotes amateur research into medieval life in Eastern and Central Europe.
+My single largest contribution to the SCA (and probably my life's most important work) is my Dictionary of Period Russian Names (available on-line in its second edition and still in-print in the third edition).
+Between it and my archive of related articles, I'm still considered the "expert" on medieval Russian onomastics for the SCA, even though I am retired.
+In the SCA, I am known as Paul Wickenden of Thanet, a Anglo-Norman noble residing in my ancestral abode on the Isle of Thanet in the early-mid 13th century.